 Bellatrix is also an evil counterpart to Hermione Granger.
 Hermione is as devoted to Harry as Bellatrix is to Voldemort.
 Both intelligent and powerful witches, willing to go to extremes for their purposes.

 Many fans look to Dolores Umbridge as an evil counterpart to Minerva McGonagall.
 Both are senior members of Hogwarts and known as strict disciplinarians, but McGonagall is stoic but ultimately good, while Umbridge is a very thorough Bitch in Sheep's Clothing.
 They butt heads often after Dumbledore departs.
+They also both have cat Patronuses.

 Some interpret Peter Pettigrew as Ron's Evil Counterpart.
 They're both overshadowed by their more popular/gifted friends, but while Pettigrew only latches onto strong people, Ron truly cares about Harry and Hermione.
 Immediately regretting abandoning them in the last book counts.